A Conservation Victory: The Giant Gartersnake is the Official State Snake of California!

 - The giant gartersnake is truly a giant and is the largest species of all gartersnake species.
 Adult snakes have been documented to reach 64 inches in length.

-- The giant gartersnake is the most aquatic gartersnake species and survives in habitat that is characterized by shallow, slow-moving streams, ponds, and marshes.
+- The giant gartersnake is one of the most aquatic gartersnake species and survives in habitat that is characterized by shallow, slow-moving streams, ponds, and marshes.
 The snake is also found in agricultural areas, such as rice fields, where it uses irrigation ditches and canals for transportation between water bodies.

 - Protecting and restoring its habitat.
 Giant gartersnakes need wetlands and other wet areas to survive.
 Protecting and restoring these habitats will help to ensure that the snakes have a place to live.